enyst/OpenHands-Server/README.md

 ### WebSocket API
 - `WS /ws` - Real-time communication with the agent

-## Security

-### Session API Key
-Inside a sandbox, conversations are run locally, and there is a Session API key for the sandbox that needs provided.

-**Note**: the Session API key is occasionally sent to the client.

 ## About

 REST/WebSocket interface for OpenHands AI Agent, providing programmatic access to agent capabilities.